Jakob-Peters/Project-WebAdView/readme.md

 - **Persistent State:** The debug flag is saved in `UserDefaults` and restored on app launch.
 - **Conditional Logging:** All `print()` statements in the app are replaced with `debugPrint()`, which only outputs when debugging is enabled.
 - **Lazy Loading Debug Output:** When enabled, shows detailed state transitions for each ad (notLoaded → fetched → displayed → unloaded) with frame and scroll position information.
+- **Web Debug Panel:** When debug mode is enabled, each WebAdView includes a debug panel overlay showing:
+  - Current ad unit ID
+  - Ad size information (width × height)
+  - Google Publisher Console access button
+  - Real-time ad loading status
+- **Console Integration:** All JavaScript console output from the web views is bridged to the native debug console.

 ### 5. Lazy Loading System Architecture
 - **LazyLoadingManager:** Central coordinator that tracks ad states and scroll position, managing the lifecycle of all ads in a ScrollView.
 - **State Management:** Four distinct states (notLoaded, fetched, displayed, unloaded) with automatic transitions based on proximity to viewport.
 - **Configurable Thresholds:**
-  - `fetchThreshold`: Distance from viewport when ad should start loading (default: 800pts)
+  - `fetchThreshold`: Distance from viewport when ad should start loading (default: 800pt)
-  - `displayThreshold`: Distance from viewport when ad should be displayed (default: 200pts)
+  - `displayThreshold`: Distance from viewport when ad should be displayed (default: 200pt)
-  - `unloadThreshold`: Distance from viewport when ad should be unloaded (default: 1600pts)
+  - `unloadThreshold`: Distance from viewport when ad should be unloaded (default: 1600pt)
 - **Toggleable Unloading:**
   - `unloadingEnabled`: Controls whether ads should be unloaded when out of view (default: false)
   - Default behavior prioritizes user experience over memory optimization